zkxs/stationeers/generic/hardsuit/README.md

 6. O2 is not toxic in any concentration (the devs may change this soon)
 7. You pressurize your breathable rooms between 1 and 2 atmospheres
 8. A 1 atmosphere breathable room contains at least 22% oxygen
-9. You won't use a normal helmet with your hardsuit
-10. You would prefer a brief stint in vacuum to being poisoned
+9. You would prefer a brief stint in vacuum to being poisoned

 ## Limitations